 Thus, for a study of premanifest and early HD, it is essential to identify measures sensitive to the subtle functional changes that may occur prior to diagnosis with HD.
 One goal of the study is to better understand how changes in everyday functioning are related to cognitive, psychiatric, and motor function as well as neuropathology.
 A second goal is to contribute to efforts aimed at identifying functional and quality of life measures that will be useful in future clinical trials.
 Some work on this topic is underway already in the Predict-HD study.
 Carissa Nehl, a Ph.D. student at University of Iowa, and her advisor, Jane Paulsen, have been studying a set of functional measures for use in pre-manifest HD, although results are not yet available.
-In addition, Aileen Ho and others from the Quality of Life Working Group of the EHDN are working on developing suitable measures for this task.
+In addition, Aileen Ho and others from the Quality of Life Working Group of the EHDN are working on developing suitable measures for this task, and have developed a quality of life scale that is specific to those with HD and which will be included in the final TRACK-HD visit (Visit 4).
 In lieu of validated methods for sensitive evaluation of functional abilities and quality of life in pre-manifest and early HD, the Track-HD battery includes a short set of measures that will, it is hoped, contribute to these ongoing efforts.
 As data from these ongoing efforts becomes available, the Track-HD protocol may be modified to include alternate measures in this domain.